image via Corey Woodruff

 Her oatmeal cookies were tender and chewy, full of chocolate chips, and subtly flavored with a magical combination of spices.
 The flavor eluded me for years until I baked with mesquite flour.
 Know that moment when you recognize something new as familiar and comforting?

-I don’t think she used mesquite flour, but Grandma’s cookies were always the best.
-For the sweetest dreams, place a small bag of cookies under your pillow.
-Or nearby if you toss and turn.
+For the sweetest dreams, take a tip from Grandma.
+Place a small bag of cookies under your pillow, or nearby if you toss and turn.
 Cookie therapy is a powerful force.
-And really great for breakfast.
+And really great for breakfast in bed.

 Just a few tablespoons of mesquite flour takes this cookie from good to really great.
 Skip it and you'll miss out on the magic.
 See notes after recipe for substitution ideas.

 - 1/2 teaspoon cinnamon

 - 3/4 cup organic shortening